List Widget Overview [src]

 use case is displaying lists and not trees and it greatly simplifies the API

-However, GTK provides functionality to make trees look and behave like lists
+However, GTK provides functionality to make lists look and behave like trees

 GtkTreeListModel model to flatten a tree into a list.
 The